 The most interesting section, at least to me, was the thirty pages discussing the first amendment, and the ways in which it has been interpreted.
 Most amendments garnered about 5 pages of interpretation, but the first amendment has been quite significant!
 I also enjoyed the history given during the discussion of the sections of the Constitution, as the history detailed why certain aspects of the government were designed as they were.
 And did you know that the Twenty-seventh Amendment was one of the original 12 amendments submitted in 1789?
 It was added to the constitution in 1992 after the required percentage of states ratified it, ultimately because of a college student’s campaign for it.

-At any rate, I hope to revisit this book in a few years when I again feel shaky on what makes the constitution what it is.
+At any rate, I hope to revisit this book in a few years when I again feel shaky about what makes the constitution what it is.
 I certainly hope that Linda Monk updates it with a new edition in the future.
 (It was originally published in 2002, so I wonder what new verdicts may have changed things since then.)

 For those in the United States, Happy Independence Day tomorrow!